helenyip2/Example-Tutorials/Google-drive-git/google_drive_git_tutorial.md

 ## Goal

-In order to follow along with the instructions, you'll need some basic git command line knowledge & how to use the terminal function within a Colaboratory notebook.
+In order to follow along with the instructions, you'll need some basic git command line knowledge & how to use the terminal functions within a Colaboratory notebook.

 In this tutorial, you are going to be doing the following:
 * [Getting a Personal Access Token from GitHub](#getting-a-personal-access-token-from-github)